Service with a Purpose

 Think: Is our community better because you're in it?

-Widener partners with service organizations such as Habitat for Humanity, Big Brothers/Big Sisters, and the national service fraternity, Alpha Phi Omega on community development projects around the world.
+Widener partners with both local agencies—like the Boys and Girls Club, Cityteam, and Stetser Elementary— and national service organizations such as Habitat for Humanity and the national service fraternity, Alpha Phi Omega, to achieve community projects around the world.

-Through civic engagement, students develop 21st century skills in critical thinking, collaboration, and socially-responsible leadership.
+Through co-curricular civic engagement and academic service-learning, students develop 21st century skills in critical thinking, collaboration, and socially-responsible leadership.

 Service with a Purpose